andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 `car/PersistentCar.cs` = detail of car persistence.

-No new business concepts in sub-packages that don't exist as interfaces in root.
+No new business concepts in sub-packages that don't exist as abstraction in the parent or root package.

 The `application/` package provide main method + (DI) injections of technical infrastructure.